xTriixrx/Conways-Game-of-Life/README.md

 ## Usage

 <p align="center">
-After installation of the package, you can load and verify the system with the following:
+The below usage assumes that QuickLisps has already been installed and configured for your Lisp of choice (sbcl is recommended).
+After installation of the TCL/TK packages & initial configuration of the project, you can load and verify the system with the following:
 </p>

 ```Lisp